In Nevada, a driver commits “vehicular manslaughter” (sometimes called “vehicular homicide”) by:

 Simple negligence.
 Generally, crimes have two components that the prosecution must prove: an act or omission and a mental state.
 In Nevada, the mental state for vehicular manslaughter is “simple negligence.”
 A person acts with simple negligence by failing to exercise the degree of care that a reasonable person would under like circumstances.

 (More extreme instances of bad driving can result in a reckless driving conviction.
-Read about the penalties for reckless driving involving a fatality.)
+The penalties for reckless driving involving a fatality are quite serious.)

 Causation.
 A driver can’t be convicted of vehicular manslaughter unless there’s proof that the victim’s death was a “natural or probable” result of the driver’s negligence.
 It’s not enough to merely show the defendant was negligent and someone died—there needs to be a link between the negligence and the death.

 Vehicular manslaughter is a misdemeanor in Nevada.
 Generally, a convicted motorist is looking at up to six months in jail and/or a maximum of $1,000 in fines.
 A vehicular manslaughter conviction also results in a one-year license suspension.

 If you’ve been arrested for vehicular manslaughter—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.